-Keep a portfolio during your APE and copies of all products you produce and projects you work on.
-After your experience, you must document and address at least five of the 22 MPH Foundational Competencies listed below.
+During and after your experience, you must document and address at least five of the 22 MPH Foundational Competencies listed below.
 In your portfolio you will provide a copy of your products along with a table (example below) outlining your chosen competencies.
 Explain how the competencies were attained and utilized during your APE.
 You will provide a more detailed explanation in your APE report (see APE report template).